-A 2021 FRDC "snapshot" report by Dr Emily Ogier (refer: http://www.frdc.com.au/project/2016-128) found that from January to June 2020 the overall impacts of COVID-19 had not been uniform, with sectors supplying domestic retail markets and the take away food service sector mostly able to prosper, while producers selling into export markets and the domestic dine-in food service sector were often severely impacted.
+In a report covering the period from January to June 2020 by Dr Emily Ogier (2016-128 Human Dimensions research Subprogram management) found the overall impacts of COVID-19 had not been uniform.
+Sectors supplying domestic retail markets and the take away food service sector mostly prospered, while producers selling into export markets and the domestic dine-in food service sector were often severely impacted.
 Businesses, irrespective of sector, that were both willing and able to be innovative and agile also benefited.
 For example, in 2020-21 Australia's Southern Bluefin Tuna exports to Japan were heavily affected by the pandemic (albeit they had been in decline for some time).
 This prompted the next generation of three fishing families (Blaslov, Stehr and Kinko) to unite and form Kin Premium Australian Seafood (Kin).
 Rather than selling whole gilled and gutted fish, Kin transformed the fish into 20 different cuts for direct sale in small portions to Australian consumers.